temporal-community/miab-build-invincible-apps-ruby/README.md

       ```bash
       bundle exec ruby lib/worker.rb
       ```
+3. In a new terminal window, run the client app to start the Workflow:
+      ```bash
+      bundle exec ruby lib/client.rb Drew
+      ```
-3. In the third terminal, run the following commands to start the web application:
+4. In the third terminal, run the following commands to start the web application:
    1. Change directories into the `iplocate` directory:
       ```bash
       cd iplocate